Publication date July 19, 2021

 These confidentiality obligations do not apply to information that the receiving party can document (a) is or becomes public knowledge through no fault of the receiving party, (b) it rightfully knew or possessed prior to receipt under this Agreement, (c) it rightfully received from a third party without breach of confidentiality obligations or (d) it independently developed without using the disclosing party’s Confidential Information.

 Unauthorized use or disclosure of Confidential Information may cause substantial harm for which damages alone are an insufficient remedy.
 Each party may seek appropriate equitable relief, in addition to other available remedies, for breach or threatened breach of this Section 15.

-Nothing in this Agreement prohibits either party from making disclosures, including of Customer Data and other Confidential Information, if required by Law, subpoena or court order, provided (if permitted by Law) it notifies the other party in advance and cooperates in any effort to obtain confidential treatment.
+Nothing in this Agreement prohibits either party from making disclosures, including of Customer Content and other Confidential Information, if required by Law, subpoena or court order, provided (if permitted by Law) it notifies the other party in advance and cooperates in any effort to obtain confidential treatment.

 Neither party may publicly announce this Agreement except with the other party’s prior consent or as required by Laws.
 However, Miro may include Customer and its trademarks in Miro’s customer lists and promotional materials but will cease this use at Customer’s written request.